oshahliver/picse/docs/interiors_docs.md

 #### ```Planet.set_values()```:

 This method sets up all planetary parameters and run parameters for the subsequent structure integration.
 The example below shows how to manually set up a planet.
-This is handled internally by PICSE if ```BaseType``` planets are used.
+This is handled internally by PICSE if the ```BaseTypePlanet``` class is used (recommended).

 Example: